-Edinburgh's George IV Bridge fire: Roads shut for the 'foreseeable'
+Edinburgh's George IV Bridge fire: Footage shows fire carnage inside 'Harry Potter café'

 He told BBC Scotland: "When she arrived she saw smoke coming up through the floorboards and called 999."

-Patisserie Valerie has a basement floor which runs under The Elephant House.

-Mr Taylor, who has owned the independent cafe for 25 years, said: "We thought yesterday that we would just have to deal with smoke and water damage but having been allowed a quick look inside today I can see that is not the case and in fact there is a lot of fire damage too.
+Mr Taylor, who has owned the independent café for 25 years, said: "We thought yesterday that we would just have to deal with smoke and water damage but having been allowed a quick look inside today I can see that is not the case and in fact there is a lot of fire damage too.
 To say I'm devastated is an understatement.

 "I think it will take months to rebuild but it's hard to say."

-The Elephant House takes its name from 100s of elephant paintings, chairs and object d'art.
+The Elephant House takes its name from hundreds of elephant paintings, chairs and object d'art.

 He said: "I think we will be able to salvage a lot of the elephants as the main cabinet is still intact, which holds them.